MiciomaXD/ShieldNetAdaptor/report/small_project_report.md

 - the second, requires the a priori aggregation of Internet flow metrics and then the classification of flow statistics.
 As examples:

   - [GLD-Net: Deep Learning to Detect DDoS Attack via Topological and Traffic Feature Fusion - PMC](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9398712/) uses GNNs with attention.
 The model representation of the network is a connected undirected graph, similar to classic methods, where every node is a host.
 Every edge of the graph contains flow metadata (e.g. bytes/s, number of flags, up and down rate, ...) that can be checked and taken under consideration by the GNN layer to classify every flow between two nodes $\langle n_1, n_2 \rangle$.
 This approach is particularly interesting because GNN use a representation that is very natural and conceptually easy to read.
-Furthermore, to classify a flow between $\langle n_1, n_2 \rangle$ with GNNs, also adjacent pair $\langle n_2, n_3 \rangle$ data can be used to obtain a perhaps more accurate classification even if node $n_1$ is not even aware of the existence of $n_3$: this is characteristic of GNNs, context is extrapolated and summarized following a recursive criteria from the neighbourhood of a node up to certain extents and collapsed together with the local data, then a classification is made on the combined metrics.
+Furthermore, to classify a flow between $\langle n_1, n_2 \rangle$ with GNNs, also adjacent pair data $\langle n_2, n_3 \rangle$ can be used to obtain a, perhaps, more accurate classification, even if node $n_1$ is not even aware of the existence of $n_3$: this is characteristic of GNNs.
+Context is extrapolated and summarized, up to certain extents, following a recursive criteria from the neighbourhood of a node and, then, collapsed together with the local data; a classification is finally made on the combined metrics.

-  - [Improved DDoS Detection Utilizing Deep Neural Networks and Feedforward Neural Networks as Autoencoder](https://www.mdpi.com/1999-5903/14/8/240) make use of powerful autoencoder paradigm to shrink down model size, hence optimizing performance.
-Starting from a high number of features (a high-dimensional feature space), autoencoders are a great way to shrink down input dimensionality maintaining and selecting useful information to reproduce the input itself starting from the summary.
+  - [Improved DDoS Detection Utilizing Deep Neural Networks and Feedforward Neural Networks as Autoencoder](https://www.mdpi.com/1999-5903/14/8/240) makes use of powerful autoencoder paradigm to shrink down model size, hence optimizing performance.
+Starting from a high number of features (a high-dimensional feature space), autoencoders are a great way to shrink down input dimensionality maintaining and selecting useful information to reproduce the input itself, starting from the summary.
 This gives to autoencoders the classic and recognizable hourglass shape.
 If it is possible to start with simplified input, training of a classifier will be easier and the classifier itself will be smaller in size, boosting efficiency during deployment.

   - [Binary classification using SMOTE+LSTM | Kaggle](https://www.kaggle.com/code/rayalizing1/binary-classification-using-smote-lstm).
-This is an approach task that has potential, followed by a user on Kaggle facing DoS detection.
+This is an approach to the task that has potential, followed by a user on Kaggle facing DoS detection.
 Another dimension that can be considered is, in fact, time.
 Metadata of a flow changes throughout time; how the change happens between two "snapshots" of a flow can be a distinguishing factor between a malicious or a benign connection.
 LSTMs are used in this setting to account for the time dimension, consuming the dataset as a series of sequences.
 In addition, this implementation uses Synthetic Minority Oversampling Technique to generate artificial samples where is needed to rebalance the dataset.

 Every approach listed above is capable of 99+%  accuracy, setting the state-of-the-art standard, reached and in some cases, exceeded, by our, even smaller, model.